-- > The Imperial Executive Forum, which brings together approximately 150 of the group's most senior leaders.
+- The Imperial Executive Forum, which brings together approximately 150 of the group's most senior leaders.
 It provides a forum for communication on important group issues and drives customised capability and leadership development focused on performance, succession and transformation.
 A key focus of the initiative includes identifying individual successors and measuring the desired leadership capabilities.
 To ensure it achieves its objectives, the group will invest an initial R30 million a year in the initiative. - > A robust Talent Management Strategy and Framework is being implemented to identify the talent that meets the group's requirements, and determine metrics to assess the three- to five-year talent pool.
 The focus of this initiative extends to reviewing our remuneration structures as part of defining the employee value proposition per segment.
-PwC has been engaged to review the group's reward and recognition philosophy and to align it to world-class practice. - A new HR Architecture will be implemented to support these initiatives by providing a foundation for effective people practices and processes through: - Ensuring compliance with relevant people-related regulations; - Achieving greater alignment of people management practices across the group; - Enabling line managers to make better decisions that will be based on accurate, easily accessible people-related data; and - Empowering employees to manage their own careers across the group. - (i) Page 44 For more information on how this strategic thrust is being addressed, refer to the CEO's report and the Sustainable Development Report online.
+PwC has been engaged to review the group's reward and recognition philosophy and to align it to world-class practice. - > A new HR Architecture will be implemented to support these initiatives by providing a foundation for effective people practices and processes through: - Ensuring compliance with relevant people-related regulations; - Achieving greater alignment of people management practices across the group; - Enabling line managers to make better decisions that will be based on accurate, easily accessible people-related data; and - Empowering employees to manage their own careers across the group.

+Page 44 For more information on how this strategic thrust is being addressed, refer to the CEO's report and the Sustainable Development Report online.

+DRIVE TECHNOLOGY

+ADVANTAGE

+Establish group oversight,

+implementation, specifically

-Invest in technology for control, efficiency and differentiation.
-Establish group oversight, standards and approve divisional implementation, specifically ensuring objective assessment of chief information officer (CIO) capability in all divisions and conducting peer reviews of all technology investments greater than R20 million.
+Invest in technology for control,

+standards and approve divisional

+ensuring objective assessment of

+chief information officer (CIO)

+capability in all divisions and conducting peer reviews of all technology investments greater efficiency and differentiation.

+ENSURE SUPERIOR GOVERNANCE AND TRANSPARENCY, AND IMPROVE CORPORATE REPUTATION

-- The group currently has strategic IT projects being implemented in five key businesses, and will spend approximately R1 billion on technology projects in the 2015 and 2016 financial years. - All divisions now have competent CIOs. - An annual self-assessment questionnaire detailing the principles and guidelines of expected IT policies, processes and behaviours, which are independently verified by the Imperial IT audit function, has been implemented in all divisions.
+- The group currently has strategic IT projects being implemented in five key businesses, and will spend approximately R1 billion on technology projects in the 2015 and 2016 financial years. - > All divisions now have competent CIOs. - > An annual self-assessment questionnaire detailing the principles and guidelines of expected IT policies, processes and behaviours, which are independently verified by the Imperial IT audit function, has been implemented in all divisions.